harriswong/android-nfc-shortcut/README.md

 # Android NFC Shortcut

-A very simple Android app that adds an **NFC tile** to the Quick Settings Panel, allowing you to toggle NFC settings much quicker.
+A simple Android app that adds an **NFC Shortcut tile** to the Quick Settings Panel, prioritizing security and simplicity by providing a quick link to the NFC settings page for easy management within Android's secure architecture.

-This app prioritizes user security and simplicity by leveraging Android's secure architecture.
-Instead of toggling NFC directly (which is restricted by Android's security model), the app provides a quick shortcut to the NFC settings page, where you can manage NFC as needed.

 ---